Have you ever eaten curry?

 2. Once eggplant gets soft, add pork and simmer until the color changed.

 3. Add thin fried tofu, curry powder, and dashi granules.
-Simmer again for 2 min.
+Simmer again for 2 min, and remove from heat.

 4. Add miso paste and stir until miso is completely melted.